205 W 5th Ave

 State.
 It spans from the lush forested Cascade Mountains to the upper Yakima River Valley plains and

 When it comes to family health, on-time vaccinations are an important part of protecting your family from disease.
 According to the CDC, when babies are born their immune systems are not yet fully developed.
 Vaccines help to strengthen your baby’s immune system and help protect them from potentially serious illnesses.
 For more information about vaccines, see the resources below and have a conversation with your child’s healthcare provider.

 Information adapted from the Washington State Department of Health

-For more information about access immunization records in Washington State, visit the Washington State Department of Health.
+For more ways to get immunization records in Washington State, visit Washington State Department of Health.

 The hepatitis B vaccine is safe and effective at protecting children from developing hepatitis B disease.
 Hepatitis B is a potentially serious liver disease, it can be very mild or a serious condition depending on the person.
 While some people recover, others develop lifelong hepatitis B infection that can lead to serious health problems later in life.

 Information adapted from the Centers for Disease Control and Prevention